rubennaeff/GADS23/final_project.md

 You could use this presentation to gather ideas from your classmates as well.
 Often the data turn out even more interesting than you already thought!

-You may keep it short: 2-5 minutes is enough.
+You may keep it short: **2-5 minutes** is enough, but it's fine if you go a little longer.
 We'll spend probably plenty of time discussing it in the Q&A.

 ### Submit your work-in-progress